dinosoeren/decap-ai-chat-widget/README.md

 ### Code-Aware Context

-- **GitHub Integration**: Browse any public GitHub user's repositories.
+- **GitHub Integration**: Browse any public GitHub user's repositories, and your own private repos.
 - **Repository Navigation**: Navigate through the full directory structure of a selected repository.
 - **Fork Visibility**: Choose to include or exclude forked repositories in your search.
 - **File Selection**: Select up to 10 code files to include as context in your prompt.